 $\P_3$ · Although when expressed in evolutionary terms, Hume's solution is basically the same as the one given by Descartes, see §7, for Descartes his solution was absolute since it relies on God, while for Hume his was skeptical; Hume' Enquiry §V is titled "Sceptical Solution of these Doubts".
-Hume considered his solution skeptical because it is based on Custom and Custom cannot be based on first person experience.
+Hume considered his solution skeptical because it is based on Custom and not on the evidence of first person experience.